ray-project/ray/doc/source/serve/index.md

 :animate: fade-in-slide-down

 Ray Serve is a special purpose distributed model server built for large scale applications.
 This means we can work with any model packaging and registry format.
-Many of the tools are focused on serving one models.
-Ray Serve is built for end-to-end machine learning application in mind with our unique model composition API and advanced autoscaling capabilities.
+Many of the tools are focused on serving one ML framework-specific type of a model.
+By contrast, Ray Serve is framework-agnostic and allows you to build an end-to-end machine learning application with its unique model composition API and advanced autoscaling capabilities.
 :::

 We truly believe Serve is unique as it gives you end to end control over the API while delivering scalability and high performance.
-To achieve something like what Serve offers, you often need to glue together multiple frameworks like Tensorflow Serving, SageMaker, or even roll your own batching server.
+To achieve Serve's feature offerings, you often need to glue together multiple frameworks like Tensorflow Serving, SageMaker, or even roll your own batching server.